 This assignment invites you to run and observe one Python program called

-perform-mode-calculation as a script is because it does not have any external package dependencies, instead only using packages that are a part of the Python language.
-As you continue to practice a different way to run a Python program, this project invites you to explore how to (i) import the
+calculate-fibonacci-lru-cache as a script is because it does not have any external package dependencies, instead only using packages that are a part of the Python language.
+As you continue to practice a different way to run a Python program, this project invites you to explore how to (i) implement memoization for a mathematical computation using a

 If you are a student enrolled in a Computer Science class at Allegheny College, you can access this assignment by clicking the link provided to you in Discord.
 Once you click this link it will create a GitHub repository that you can clone to your computer by following the general-purpose instructions in the description of the technical skills.
 Specifically, you will need to use the